rkamatn/education_inequality/README.md

 # Project Title

-Inequality in Education: Analyzing How Socioeconomic Conditions and Student–Teacher Ratios Affect Student Achievement
+Inequality in Education:Analyzing how socioeconomic conditions and Student–Teacher ratios affect student achievement

 ## Project Overview

 This project addresses inequality of educational opportunity in U.S. high schools.
 Here we will focus on average student performance on the ACT or SAT exams that students take as part of the college application process.
 The analysis also investigates whether schools with lower student–teacher ratios perform better on the ACT, even after controlling for socioeconomic factors such as household income and unemployment rates.
 The findings reveal that not all socioeconomic variables show a strong correlation with average ACT performance.

 ---